 Try to track your customers’ journeys in order to get an overall view on their progress.
 Then, define the goals, improvements and proactively reach out.
 Custify’s Customer 360 feature easily does it all with the help of automation.

 All in all, I have to admit that this is only the beginning.
 SaaS businesses are in constant evolution and the industry keeps developing.
-It is a global “work in progress”.
+It is a global “work in progress”, with dozens of SaaS business and startup books being written on the subject.

 As SaaS business owners, we need to keep an eye out for all landscape changes and to be careful in adjusting management strategies.
 Calculating customer success ROI may remain a challenge for now, as the CSM role will keep expanding.
 In the coming years, customer-centric strategies may become more present and bring significant changes to the industry.